The average pay for a Child Care Center Director with Administration skills is $14.25 per hour.

-A Child Care Center Director with Administration skills earns an average salary of $34,000 per year.
+The average pay for a Child Care Center Director with Administration skills is $32,000 per year.

 Job Description for Child Care Center Director

 Child care center directors oversee the administrative and day-to-day operations of day care centers, preschools, and other short-term child care facilities.
 Their duties include ensuring a safe and education environment for children, evaluating the finances of their facility, and advising teachers and other subordinates in curriculum and activities.
 They also monitor services to ensure that all licensing standards are met, represent the child care center in the accreditation process, brainstorm and implement marketing campaigns, and serve as tour guide of the facility.
 These directors may also play a role in enrolling children, and they play a role in ensuring all services meet the expectations of parents and children.Read More...

 Most child care centers have operating hours that begin around 6 a.m. and end between 6 and 7 p.m.
 Most children enrolled in these programs are under 10; however, special circumstances (such as a child care facility at a hospital) may include working with older children as well.
 Some programs operate only to supervise children during daytime hours (for example, while parents or guardians are at work), but some facilities also provide educational programs.

 Each state establishes licensing requirements that must be met by all applicants for director positions.
 Education generally must include either a bachelor's degree in a child care-related field with one year of relevant job experience; an associate's degree in a child care-related field with coursework in early childhood education and one year of relevant job experience; or a Childcare Development Associate (CDA) certification with two years of relevant job experience and one year supervisory experience.
 (Copyright 2018 PayScale.com)

 Child Care Center Director Tasks

 - Maintain school paperwork, keeping files on each child, attendance and incident reports, and proof of meeting government regulations.